EliteMasterEric/extension-ffmpeg/README.md

 4. Call `git submodule update --init --recursive --remote` to download the source for FFmpeg.
 5. Navigate to `./lib.src/`.
 6. Run `./build_linux64.sh`.
+- You will need to repeat this step if you modify the compile flags in the script (which are used to build FFmpeg's libs).

 This will generate the necessary `.a` files that you need to build the extension.

 To build the extension itself, run `lime rebuild extension-ffmpeg linux`.
+You will need to repeat this step if you change any of the C++ files located in the `project` folder.

 # Building on MacOS

 To build `extension-ffmpeg` from source, follow these steps:
 1. Do NOT download the repository by clicking the `Download ZIP` button on the Github page.
 - Instead, run `git clone https://github.com/MasterEric/extension-ffmpeg` to create a local Git repository.
+2. Use [Brew](https://brew.sh/) to install dependencies:
+- `brew install nasm`
-2. Navigate to the project folder.
+3. Navigate to the project folder.
-3. Call `git submodule update --init --recursive --remote` to download the source for FFmpeg.
+4. Call `git submodule update --init --recursive --remote` to download the source for FFmpeg.
-4. Navigate to `./lib.src/`.
+5. Navigate to `./lib.src/`.
-5. Run `./build_mac64.sh`.
+6. Run `./build_mac64.sh`.
+- You will need to repeat this step if you modify the compile flags in the script (which are used to build FFmpeg's libs).

 This will generate the necessary `.a` files that you need to build the extension.

 To build the extension itself, run `lime rebuild extension-ffmpeg mac`.
+You will need to repeat this step if you change any of the C++ files located in the `project` folder.

 ## Building on Other Platforms